en | es

 We love talking about the impossible, about the future, about how we can change it, and what we can do to create that change.
 We enjoy talking about nerd stuff, robots, sidereal space, AI, the brain, energy, psychology, what’s going to happen some day, and how we can participate; but above all what we love is our business and our team.

 We do care about society, and we would like to do something meaningful and make a real contribution to the world.
 We realize that what we’re currently doing has almost no impact on society right now.
 But we have plans for the future.
-In the medium-term we want to move into the fields of medicine and technology; in the long-term, we’re interested in environmental impact (like the efficient and sustainable creation of products).
+In the short-term we want to move into the field of medical technology; in the long-term, we’re interested in environmental impact (like the efficient and sustainable creation of products).
 We believe that AI, data management, and robotics are going to be crucial and therefore we strongly believe that businesses like ours can play a fundamental role in the construction of a better future.

 Only this is what we can tell you today,